ArtHitParade

 The idea of producing restrikes goes up to the highest level of the hierarchy.
 In 1859 the Mint director JR Snowden tries in vain to obtain an authorization from the Treasury for such operations.

 The production of Class III at the Philadelphia factory is indisputable, probably from 1858 or 1859.
 The blundering lettering will be done late on the previously struck pieces, which could have been earlier Class II made on blank planchets and remaining at the factory.
-The first Class III surfaced in 1876, tending to prove that the illicit uses of this variant had been successfully blocked until that date.

 Four Class III have been artificially worn by rubbing in a pocket to make it look like authentic coins made in 1804.
 The batch was however made with a proof finish which did not exist before 1817.

-A Class III graded PR58 by PCGS was sold for $ 2.3M by Heritage on April 30, 2009, lot 2567.
+A newly surfaced Class III graded PR65 by PCGS was sold for $ 6M by Stack's Bowers on December 9, 2025, lot 20006.
+The video is shared by the auction house.

 Silver Dollar